How does it all work?

-To help support our young songwriters, we will be running workshops in January and February in Fremantle, Claremont, Mandurah, Denmark and Karratha.
-The workshops are a series of 2x 3-hour sessions run by two facilitators – all talented, experienced, local songwriters.
-Participating in a workshop costs $40 and this gets you entry to both sessions.
+To help support our young songwriters, we will be running workshops in January and February in Fremantle, Claremont, Mandurah, Broome, Pinjarra and Duncraig.
+The workshops are a series of 2x 3-hour sessions run by a talented, experienced, local songwriters.
+Participating in the workshop costs $80 and this gets you entry to both sessions.
 The workshops will introduce you to the basic building blocks of songwriting and get you working on writing songs.
 Even if you’ve already written some songs, you may pick up some good tips by coming along.
-Check out our workshop locations, times and facilitators HERE.
-You don’t have to join a workshop to enter the competition, and similarly, joining a workshop does not mean you necessarily have to enter the competition… but you can if you want 🙂
+Check out our workshop locations and times HERE and info on our facilitators HERE.
+You don’t have to join a workshop to enter the competition, and similarly, joining a workshop does not mean you necessarily have to enter the competition… but you can if you want!

 What happens after the competition closes?
 How will I know if I’ve made it into the final?

 After the competition closes on 28th February 2022, the judges will get down to work, selecting 12 finalists from the pool of entries, using a set of standard criteria.
 The 12 finalists will be informed of their position in the final by email on or before 21st March 2022.
 Don’t worry – if we don’t hear from you, we will chase you up via phone!

 I can’t attend the final.
 Can I still enter?

 Sorry, no. It is a condition of entry that you must be able to attend the final at Fairbridge Festival on Saturday 23rd April 2022.
 Getting there is your own responsibility, and if you live far away from the festival site (Fairbridge Village in Pinjarra just over an hour south of the Perth CBD) we may ask you to provide proof that you’ll definitely make it.

 I can’t afford to buy tickets to the festival :/ What now?